Frequently Asked Questions

 Who is on the Diversity Council?

 The Diversity Council is made up of Strongsville City Schools staff and secondary students, as well as Strongsville City Schools parents and Strongsville community members.
 All of these members have independently chosen to be on this Council and participate in this work.
-Everyone that is a part of the Strongsville City School District and the Strongsville community is welcome to join us.
+Everyone that is a part of the Strongsville City School District and the Strongsville community is welcome to join the Diversity Council on an annual basis.

 What is the focus of the Diversity Council’s work this year?